The 20 Best Places to Live in Sussex

 Hurstpierpoint has a long, pretty and bustling high street lined with period properties, including many from the 18th century.
 It’s a large village with a strong sense of community that dates back to at least the Domesday Book and has a total of five churches (although not all of them are open these days).
 It’s also only 1.5 miles from Hassocks which has a mainline station on the London to Brighton line from which you can be in London in under an hour.
 To the south of Hurstpierpoint, you have the South Downs, Brighton, and the coast in easy reach.
 The village has its own amateur dramatics society, football club, and magazine and not only hosts its very own two-week festival but is also apparently home to the oldest English village fair in the country.

 Although the nearest state secondary school is in Hassocks, the village has Hurstpierpoint College (a private secondary and sixth form with a great reputation) right on its doorstep as its name suggests.
-The average house price in 2022 was £676,104, slightly more than the previous year but still making it good value for the combination of country life but access to London.
+The average house price in 2025 was £580,810.
+5% down on the previous year but still making it good value for the combination of country life but access to London.

 Hurstpierpoint